Assessing the Michigan Wolverine

 Overall, it is hard to be too critical

-to have several passes batted down at the line of scrimmage every
+and as always, he had several passes batted down at the line of

-problem.
-Gutierrez looked sharp, and should be a solid backup
+him.
+Gutierez looked very sharp, and should be a solid backup

 in case of injury.
 He is very mobile especially on the bootleg.